htmldbjs/htmldbjs/README.md

 #### Attributes

-This element has no attributes.
+This element has no HTMLDB attributes.

 #### Events